How Adobe turns cutting-edge research into everyday features

 As a raw piece of technology, it’s easy to visualize this being useful in an array of Adobe products.
 But the experience would need to be different in each one, which is a reminder that a research breakthrough is only the first step in making a product more useful.
 That’s why Magic Layouts remain an unreleased demo while the company works to refine it.
 “We’ve been collaborating with our product team so that we get input on what kind of things they are interested in,” says Adobe Research senior principal scientist Hailin Jin.
 “How we can design the interface so that it works for designers.
 Our target is UX designers, and those people are different from Photoshop users or graphic designers, and so on.”

-As AI starts to work its way into almost every nook and cranny of Adobe products, it’s no longer purely the purview of researcher, or even coders with a deep background in the technology.
+As AI starts to work its way into almost every nook and cranny of Adobe products, it’s no longer purely the purview of researchers, or even coders with a deep background in the technology.
 So two years ago, the company decided to create a nine-month course in AI for thousands of engineers who weren’t AI specialists.
-“What’s great is they come back and say, ‘Can we get five more new courses?,'” says Parasnis.
+“What’s great is they come back and say, ‘Can we get five more new courses?'” says Parasnis.

 Next-generation creativity